 A dentist uses their tools to apply pressure to teeth so they loosen up and can be removed.

 How much pressure will you feel?

 So if you think in terms of putting one of those balls on the floor and pressing hard enough on it to just slightly indent it, when having an upper front tooth extracted you could expect to feel about twice that much pressure.
-That's really a fairly substantial amount of force.

-One common problem that occurs during extractions is that patients sometimes confuse the sensation of pressure with pain.
+One common problem that occurs during tooth extractions is that patients sometimes confuse the sensation of pressure with pain.

 - Patients may fail to realize that pain characteristically has a sharpness to it whereas pressure does not.

-- The patient may incorrectly assume that because they feel increasing levels of pressure that they will soon feel pain too.
+- The patient may incorrectly assume that because they feel increasing levels of pressure they will soon feel pain too.

 Why making a distinction between the two is so important.